-And there is a problem with feels good.
+And there is a problem with “it feels good.”
 Regular readers of Ye Olde Blogge know that we are emotional decision makers dressed up in rational decision making clothing.
 Everything you encounter in your day, including this blog post, you react to either positively or negatively whether you are aware of it or not.
-Then, if you have to make a decision about that thing, if your initial reaction was positive, then you make a favorable decision, but if it were negative, you make an unfavorable decision.
-This is how Project Implicit works.
+If you have to make a decision about that thing, if your initial reaction was positive, then you make a favorable decision, but if it were negative, you make an unfavorable decision.
+This is how Project Implicit works, for example.

-While we cannot “both sides do it” the immigration and white cops murdering unarmed fleeing black children because we don’t.
-Us good liberals do bend the rules a considerable amount around bullying when we make fun of the appearance of others.
+While we cannot “both sides do it” the immigration and white cops murdering unarmed fleeing black children because both sides don’t, us good liberals do bend the rules a considerable amount around bullying when we make fun of the appearance of others.
 We’ve all seen this on social media Michelle Wolf’s WHCD remarks not withstanding.
-Consider this study by Dan Batson.
+Consider this study by Dan Batson:

 A pair of participants is asked a series of questions.
 Correct answers are rewarded by one of the pair receiving a raffle ticket.
 One player (the participant) is told that she can determine which of the pair gets the raffle ticket.
 The participant is told that the other player is told that the determination is made randomly, so the other player won’t know whether the participant made the decision.
 Further, the participant is told that she can make the choice any way she wants but is allowed to use a coin sealed in a bag.
 Of course, the other player isn’t a real participant.